CortexFlow/CortexBrain/core/src/kernel/coredns_explain.md

-Why is CoreDNS Important in Kubernetes?
+cWhy is CoreDNS Important in Kubernetes?

 - Simplifies Service Discovery
 CoreDNS allows services and pods to communicate using human-readable names instead of IP addresses.